24suixinsuoyu/Neural_Writing_Machine/README.md

 # NeuralWritingMachine
 ![image](https://github.com/zzw922cn/NeuralWritingMachine/blob/master/main_page.png)

+## Update
+Neural Writing Machine has been updated to support TensorFlow r1.0! --2017.2.24

+## Introduction and Usage
 **Neural Writing Machine (NWM)** can write styles of documents such like *Chinese poems*, *couplets*, *novel*, *lyrics of Jay Chou or Xi Lin*.
 NWM is based on end-to-end RNN encoder-decoder approach, and can be combined with attention mechanism.
 For more details, please visit my wechat public media:**deeplearningdigest**.

 We provide four types of text databases, which are: